andrewfhou/AdventOfCode-2018/README.md

-# AdventOfCode2018
+# advent of code 2018
-Solutions for the 2018 Advent of Code puzzles
+My solutions for Advent of Code 2018, in Python